rpominov/react-joyful-testing/README.md

 </div>
 ```

-### 2. Reduce stateless component testing to testing of pure functions `inputProps -> relevantElements`.
+### 2. Reduce stateless components testing to testing of pure functions `inputProps -> relevantElements`.

-Stateless components already simple to test, but there are still some boilerplate we might want to get rid of.
+Stateless components are already simple to test, but there are still some boilerplate we might want to get rid of.

 With `react-joyful-testing` instead of this: